KULeuven-MICAS/snax-gemm/README.md

 Then these matrices and configurations are fed into the GEMM accelerator.
 After the computation, the output result of the GEMM accelerator will be compared with the golden model in Scala.

-There is also a corner case test for Block Gemm to see if the Block Gemm works well in extreme configurations, such as M == K == N == 1.
+There is also a corner case test for Block Gemm to see if the Block Gemm works well in extreme configurations, such as `M == K == N == 1`.

 In the current unit test, we only test the GEMM with input datatype as int8 and output data type as int32.
 The GEMM array size is also fixed.